Cucumber Week at Farm Credit Farmers Market July 15 &16th 2022

 When selecting cucumbers, you should look for firm cucumbers with a shiny or waxy surface and no wrinkles or soft spots.
 At least two-thirds of the cucumber should be dark green.
 Once home, cucumbers should be stored at 50-55°F. If temperature is too high, cucumber will ripen rapidly and turn yellow.
 If temperature is too low, cucumbers develop pitting and tissue collapse.
 It is not recommended to freeze cucumbers.
 Due to cucumbers being 96% water, they can dry out very easily.
 So sometimes in commercial production, after harvest wax is applied to help seal in moisture and extend the shelf life.
 A cucumber fun fact is the saying “cool as a cucumber” comes from the inner temperature of a cucumber being up to 20 degrees cooler than the outside air due to its water content.

 Be sure to include fresh, local cucumbers with your summertime meals by shopping at the Farm Credit Farmers Market.
-The market is open on Thursdays and Fridays from 10 a.m. to 5:30 p.m. and Saturdays from 9 a.m. to 2 p.m. and is located behind The Maxwell Center at 3114 Wayne Memorial Drive, Goldsboro.
+The market is open Fridays from 10 a.m. to 5:30 p.m. and Saturdays from 9 a.m. to 2 p.m. and is located behind The Maxwell Center at 3114 Wayne Memorial Drive, Goldsboro.

 Jessica Strickland is an agriculture extension agent, specializing in horticulture for North Carolina Cooperative Extension in Wayne County.